NourNegm85/West-West-Minya-Irrigation-Monitoring/README.md

 > Field knowledge indicates **sugar beet** (*Beta vulgaris*) as the dominant
 > crop in this cluster, followed by wheat, clover (*Trifolium alexandrinum*),
 > and other winter cultivars.
 The brackish irrigation water
-> (TDS 2,176–2,912 mg/L) constrains crop selection toward salt-tolerant
+> (TDS 2,176–2,912 ppm) constrains crop selection toward salt-tolerant
 > species, consistent with sugar beet dominance (Khalil et al., 2024).
 > WPb values are interpreted in this agronomic context and require field
 > validation for formal reporting.